ClayStack/claystack-docs/docs/cseth/dvt.md

 The integration of both private and public professional pools of nodes for validation within csETH is a groundbreaking development in the realm of liquid staking derivatives.
 Operators are able to provide ETH for staking while simultaneously taking advantage of the benefits of a liquid staking derivative.
 This integration introduces a novel layer of versatility and scalability to Ethereum staking.

-- Scalability: With the integration of professional node pools, csETH can handle a higher volume of transactions and network interactions, allowing for enhanced growth and scalability.
+- Scalability: With the integration of professional node pools, ClayStack can handle a higher volume of transactions and network interactions, allowing for enhanced growth and scalability.
 This is especially beneficial for large institutions that operate at a high scale and require a system capable of managing heavy workloads.

 - Fungibility: csETH tokens maintain the same value regardless of the specific node pool they are staked in.
 This allows for seamless trading and swapping of csETH tokens, enhancing liquidity and providing greater flexibility for token holders.

-- Compounding: csETH supports compound interest, enabling validators to automatically reinvest their rewards for exponential growth.
+- Compounding: ClayStack supports compound interest, enabling validators to automatically reinvest their rewards for exponential growth.
 This is particularly appealing to institutional investors, as it maximizes their return on investment.

 - DeFi Integration: csETH tokens can be readily integrated into various DeFi protocols, allowing validators to participate in yield farming, lending, and other DeFi activities.
 This gives them the potential to earn additional yield on their staked ETH.

-- Institutional-Grade Security: csETH adheres to strict institutional requirements to ensure the highest level of security.
+- Institutional-Grade Security: ClayStack adheres to strict institutional requirements to ensure the highest level of security.
 It implements rigorous protocols to protect against risks such as double signing and slashing penalties.

-- Decentralization: Despite the professional nature of these node pools, csETH's commitment to decentralization remains.
+- Decentralization: Despite the professional nature of these node pools, ClayStack's commitment to decentralization remains.
 This ensures a broad and diverse network of validators, strengthening the overall security and resilience of the system.